javierip/parallel-processing-teaching-toolkit/README.md

-# Parallel Code Examples (PCE) - A teaching toolkit
+# Parallel Processing Teaching Toolkit
-A repository designed to teach Parallel and Distributed Computing.
+A source code toolkit designed to teach Parallel and Distributed Computing.
 [Official website](http://javierip.github.io/parallel-code-examples/).
 PCE is based on examples and was created having in mind most of the problems begginers in parallel computing use to have.

 ## Content